tcrawford-figure/semver-settings-plugin/README.md

 // This is purely for example purposes semver {
-    rootProjectDir.set(settingsDir.parent)  // Default: `settings.settingsDir`
+    // Default: `settings.settingsDir`
+    rootProjectDir.set(settingsDir.parent)

-    initialVersion.set("1.0.0")             // Default: `0.0.0` (first build will generate `0.0.1`)
+    // Default: `0.0.0` (first build will generate `0.0.1`)
+    initialVersion.set("1.0.0")

-    mainBranch.set("trunk")                 // No "default", but the plugin will search for `main`, `master` in that order developmentBranch.set("development")    // No "default", but the plugin will search for `develop`, `devel`, `dev` in that order
+    // No "default", but the plugin will search for `main`, `master` in that order mainBranch.set("trunk")

+    // No "default", but the plugin will search for:
+    // `develop`, `devel`, `dev` in that order developmentBranch.set("development")
 }
 ```

 ## Usage

-This plugin defines four Gradle parameter properties that the plugin uses to determine the next version based on the latest tag:
+This plugin defines four Gradle parameter properties that the plugin uses to
+determine the next version based on the latest tag: `semver.stage`,
-`semver.stage`, `semver.modifier`, `semver.overrideVersion`, and `semver.tagPrefix`.
+ `semver.modifier`, `semver.overrideVersion`, and `semver.tagPrefix`.

 - `semver.stage` - indicates the stage to be used for calculation
 - `semver.modifier` - indicates the modifier to be used for calculation
-- `semver.overrideVersion` - indicates the exact version to be used for the build.
+- `semver.overrideVersion` - indicates the exact version to be used for the
+  build.
 Must adhere to semantic versioning specification.
 - `semver.tagPrefix` - indicates the tag prefix to be used for calculation

 | Parameter                | Valid Values                                                                                                            | Default Value | Optional |